eerimoq/pbtools/examples/benchmark/README.rst

 nanopb:

-Callbacks and oneofs are hard to use, otherwise easy.
+Repeated, bytes, strings, oneofs and submessages are hard to use, otherwise easy.

 Executable size
 ---------------